zenibako/sf-plugin-gen-sobj-defs/README.md

 5. Create a _topic_ branch in your fork.
 Note, this step is recommended but technically not required if contributing using a fork.
 6. Edit the code in your fork.
 7. Write appropriate tests for your changes.
 Try to achieve at least 95% code coverage on any new code.
 No pull request will be accepted without unit tests.
-8. Sign CLA (see [CLA](#cla) below).
-9. Send us a pull request when you are done.
+8. Send us a pull request when you are done.
 We'll review your code, suggest any needed changes, and merge it in.

-### CLA

-External contributors will be required to sign a Contributor's License Agreement.
-You can do so by going to https://cla.salesforce.com/sign-cla.

 ### Build